LearnOnDemandSystems/docs/lod/publish-lab-series.md

 ---
-title: "Publishing a Lab Series to Prodcution"
+title: "Publishing a Lab Series to Production"
-description: "This document describes the process of moving labs from Development to Production in Lab on Demand.."
+description: "This document describes the process of moving labs from Development to Production in Lab on Demand."
-isPublished: false
+isPublished: true
 ---

 # Publishing a Lab Series